Stand with Ukraine flag

 • clean_start flag is set to false and sessionExpiryInterval is set to 0 or not specified.

-Building on our vast knowledge and expertise within the IoT ecosystem and the successful implementation of numerous IoT use cases, we have classified MQTT clients into two distinct categories:
+Building on our knowledge within the IoT ecosystem and the successful implementation of numerous IoT use cases, we have classified MQTT clients into two distinct categories:

 • The DEVICE clients primarily engaged in publishing a significant volume of messages while subscribing to a limited number of topics with relatively low message rates.
-These clients are typically associated with IoT devices or sensors that frequently transmit data to TBMQ.
+These clients are typically associated with IoT devices or sensors that frequently transmit data to the broker.

 • The APPLICATION clients specialize in subscribing to topics with high message rates.
 They often require messages to be persisted when the client is offline with later delivery, ensuring the availability of crucial data.
-APPLICATION clients are commonly utilized for real-time analytics, data processing, or other application-level functionalities.
+These clients are commonly used for real-time analytics, data processing, or other application-level functionalities.

 Consequently, we made a strategic decision to optimize performance by separating the processing flow for these two types of clients.